ABoxNinja/argument-piper/README.md

-﻿# unitt
+﻿# x63
-Unitt is a tiny piper that mostly works with user input, randomly generated, or set by the programmer in the CLI.
+x63 is a tiny piper that mostly works with user input, randomly generated, or set by the programmer in the CLI.

-Unitt randomizes inputs for your program without the need of spending time testing all the edge cases by hand.
+x63 randomizes inputs for your program without the need of spending time testing all the edge cases by hand.

 ### Usage: